Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 Present Value = (Annual Income/ 1+ Discount Rate ^ (1/ number of years)

-This approach looks at the income of the business and estimates its future value.
+This approach looks at the business’s income and estimates its future value.
 It then discounts that value back to the present to find the current worth.

-If you are considering selling your business in California, the income valuation method is often used by companies that have a stable and predictable income stream.
+If you are considering selling your business in California, the income valuation method is often employed by companies with a stable and predictable income stream.

-Such businesses are usually valued at a multiple of their earnings, such as four to six times their annual earnings before interest, taxes, depreciation, and amortization (EBITDA).
+Such businesses are typically valued at a multiple of their earnings, ranging from four to six times their annual earnings before interest, taxes, depreciation, and amortization (EBITDA).

 3) Market-Based Valuation